 Follow Anne Boleyn through her imprisonment, trial and execution.

-This summer step into history and follow the last 17 days of Anne Boleyn, second wife of King Henry VIII, in a new live performance at the Tower of London.
+This summer step into 1536 and follow the last 17 days of Anne Boleyn, second wife of King Henry VIII, in a new outdoor theatre performance on the South Lawn at the Tower of London.

-The Last Days of Anne Boleyn explores the Tudor Queen’s tragic story at the famous fortress from her imprisonment, through to her trial and execution.
+The Last Days of Anne Boleyn explores her tragic final days at the famous fortress, from her imprisonment and interrogation, through to her trial and execution.